elenamerenkova/elenamerenkova/README.md

 About me:

 ✌️  Programming geek and enthusiast.

-🎓 Currently self learning more advanced Java and trying to improve my coding skills.
-Have experience with Python, C#, HTML, CSS, PHP and JavaScript.
+🎓 Java / Spring, Hibernate && Python, C# && HTML, CSS, JavaScript, PHP / Bootstrap

 🪐 I believe we live in a simulation.

+👤 INTJ if you follow, IQ 125 if that matters
 <!--
 **elenamerenkova/elenamerenkova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.